mlcommons/mobile_app_open/mobile_back_qti/DLC/util/StableDiffusion/README.md

     sudo make stable_diffusion_qnn SNPE_SDK=<path_to_mobile_app_open>/mobile_back_qti/qairt/<sdk_version>
    ```

-* After successful execution, all the artifacts needed to run stable diffusion inference on device will be located in
+* After successful execution, all the artifacts needed to run stable diffusion inference on a device will be located in
-  `<path_to_mobile_app_open>/output/DLC/mlperf_models/stable_diffusion`
+  `<path_to_mobile_app_open>/output/DLC/mlperf_models/`

+* There will be multiple `stable_diffusion*` folders which corresponds to different targets architecture